offerzen/safe_commit/README.md

 # SafeCommit

-Welcome to your new gem!
+A ruby DSL for defining and using pre-commit hooks in a centralised way. pre-commit hooks are usually copied and pasted across various repo’s and usually managed locally per machine.
+The aim of this DSL is to easily distribute pre-commit functionality and for users to be able to receive updates.
+The DSL can be extended to help drive adoption of new patterns that are being migrated towards – for example, not inheriting from BaseJob.
+New migrations are not always top of mind in a large codebase and this DSL provides a means of developer feedback.
+For large test suites, it's not always practical to run all the tests in local.
+This DSL can identify modified/new ruby files and runs its correspending test file using the standard filenaming conventions.

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/safe_commit`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation